dananthonyobrien/site/education.markdown

 &nbsp;

 ### Awards and Achievements ###
+* Leader of finalist team (top 10 of over 1,000 entries) in Johnson Controls Tech Challenge, a company-wide innovation competition with project that uses computer vision to detect rooftop infrastructure from satellite imagery.

+* Member of semi-finalist team that received honorary mention (top 20 of over 1,000) for project that built a generative AI powered technical writer reviewer tool based on the Johnson Controls style guide.

-* 72% in Computer Science first year final project, for [StoryClime](https://storyclime3.glitch.me), a science education app, 2020
+* 72% in Computer Science first year project, for [StoryClime](https://storyclime3.glitch.me), a science education app, 2020

+* Awarded UCD seed funding for project which brought five contemporary Irish writers to UCD to read and discuss the work of Edna O'Brien in front of an audience of students, staff, and public.

 * Awarded [Irish Research Council Maurice J. Bric Medal of Excellence in the Humanities](https://www.ucd.ie/newsandopinion/news/2017/dec/08/ircmedalofexcellencenamedinhonourofucdprofessormauricebric/), 2017

 * Awarded [Irish Research Council Postdoctoral Fellowship](https://research.ie/funding/goipd/), UCD, 2017